xiyuanyang-code/Repo-Code-Line-Counting/README.md

 ## Todo

-*   Add support for file matching using regular expressions.
+- Add support for file matching using regular expressions.

+- Add some test.